 Did you experience painful complications due to a defective hernia mesh used in a hernia repair surgery?
 If so, you could be entitled to significant compensation for the complications and injuries you suffered.
+A Connecticut Hernia Mesh Lawyer can always help you.

 Major hernia mesh products have been recalled in the United States, including the Composix Kugel from Bard Davol, the C-QUR from Atrium Medical, and Proceed and Physiomesh mesh products from Ethicon.
 The United States Food and Drug Administration (FDA) website has a Medical Device Recalls Database where you can search for recalled medical devices including hernia mesh.